DevExpress/testcafe/docs/articles/documentation/guides/concepts/typescript-and-coffeescript.md

         .expect(nameInput.value).eql 'Parker';
 ```

-You can run CoffeeScript tests in the same manner as JavaScript tests.
-TestCafe automatically compiles the CoffeeScript code, so you do not need to compile it manually.
+You do not need to manually compile CoffeeScript tests.
+TestCafe does this automatically on launch.